ManziAgnes1/c-trial/README.md

-# c-trial
+# C++ Trial Project

-This is a c++ trial code that asks the user to enter his name and after that it sends agreeting.
-After that its a calculator program made of c++
+This project includes:
+- A simple program that greets the user by name
+- A basic calculator that performs arithmetic operations

+## How to Run
+1. Clone the repo
+2. Compile using g++
+3. Run the executable